 What To Do When You’re Feeling Neglected

 Feeling neglected is one of the most disheartening feelings in the world.
 In many cases, it is even worse than being disliked because it is simply a person's passive response to your existence.
-The person who is neglecting you is saying, "You are not important enough to me to waste my energy on."
+When someone is being neglected it may feel like the person who is neglecting you is saying, "You are not important enough to me to waste my energy on."

-Neglect can creep into a relationship as the years go by.
-When two people are together for an extended length of time, it is completely normal for them to take the other's presence for granted.
-The other person is always there, they stop dressing up for each other, they favor going out with their friends as opposed to spending time together.
-It is completely natural for relationships to go down that route, and unfortunately, it is also the main reason why relationships end.
+Neglect can creep into a relationship over time.
+When two people are together for an extended length of time, it is completely normal for them to take one another for granted.
+One gets used to the other person being around, they stop dressing up for each other and going on dates, and prefer going out with friends as opposed to spending time together.
+It is completely natural for relationships to go down that route, and unfortunately, it is also one of

 Nobody Can "Make" You Feel Anything

 Sometimes, the neglect you are feeling is coming from something going on inside of you and has nothing at all to do with your partner.
-Maybe you are depressed or have a hormonal imbalance that is causing you to feel more sensitive than usual.
+Maybe you are depressed, experiencing more stress than usual, or have a hormonal imbalance that is causing you to feel more sensitive than usual.
 However, your feelings are always valid and should be talked about even if they are not due to something your partner is doing wrong.
-In fact, talking to your partner about the feelings you are having can do nothing but strengthen your relationship no matter what is going on.
+In fact, talking to your partner about the feelings you are having can strengthen your relationship.

-Be sure you do not accuse your partner of "making" you feel neglected.
-You should start out by saying, "lately, I have been feeling neglected" and continue by explaining that you do not believe they are the cause.
-This works even if you do think they are the cause.
-You just never want to start out a discussion by accusing your partner of doing something wrong because everything after that will fall on deaf (defensive, angry) ears.
+Focus on the symptoms of feeling neglected rather than accusing your partner of "making" you feel neglected.
+You should start out by saying, "lately, I have been feeling neglected" and continue by explainingwhat you are experiencing..
+This works even if you do think they are the cause as it can help prevent your partner from feeling attacked and becoming defensive.

 How to Address the Issues of Feeling Neglected

-It is important to step back and take a look at the situation as a whole.
-Do not simply assume that because your partner is disinterested in you that it is entirely their problem.
-That will not benefit either of you.
-Instead, first take a look at your own actions to make sure there is nothing you could have done to cause this.
+It is important to step back and view the situation as a whole.
+It can be helpful to understand that many small changes from both partners occurred over a period of time leading to the current situation..
 If you have done something wrong, it was likely to have been caused inadvertently by yourself.
 It happens all the time.
 We say convoluted things which our partner misinterprets and it evolves into a huge problem instead of being taken as the misunderstanding it should have been.
 Such problems are simply a breakdown of communication.
+It is important to recognized that the responsibility to address the current state of the relationship is shared and for one of the individuals in the relationship to begin taking healthy action.
+Here are some approaches to begin addressing this issue.

 There are some communication exercises that relationship experts use in therapy that can help you and your partner discuss what is going on in your relationship.
 Some of these exercises include positive language exercises, sharing your emotions, active listening, and gratitude lists.